How to Split a String by a Delimited Char in SQL Server?

 DECLARE @delimiter CHAR(1);

-SET @student_name =(SELECT student_name FROM student)
+SET @student_name = (SELECT student_name FROM student);

 SELECT * FROM dbo.split_string(@student_name, @delimiter)

-The result set will be like this.
+The result set will look like this:

-Result set from “split_string” table-valued function
+Result set from the “split_string” table-valued function

 DECLARE @xml_value AS XML,